By: Sharon Aron Baron

-Here’s why: when the City has those frequent commission seats available.
-One of the first things you’ll be asked is not about your experience, or education, but if you have ever graduated Tamarac University.
+When the City has those frequent commission seats available, one of the first things you’ll be asked is not about your experience or education but if you have ever graduated from Tamarac University.
 That’s because enrollment seems to be a prerequisite for being a commissioner.

 About the Course

-I decided to apply a few years ago because I thought this would be the only way for me to get a good look inside of the Tamarac jail.
-The course was well-organized, but there was to be no funny stuff going on during class time due to our very uptight instructor.
-Former Mayor Beth Talabisco and Commissioner Patte Atkins-Grad were suspended during this time, so we got a quick hello from their fill-in’s, who I might add, were former Tamarac University students.
+I decided to apply a few years ago because I thought this would be the only way to get a good look inside the Tamarac jail.
+The course was well-organized, but there was no funny stuff going on during class time due to our very uptight instructor.
+Former Mayor Beth Talabisco and Commissioner Patte Atkins-Grad were suspended during this time, so we got a quick hello from their fill-in’s, who, I might add, were former Tamarac University students.

-I took the course along with two of my friends, however, we found ourselves sitting separately in prearranged seating which ended up being a good thing because one quick glance at them would leave me cracking up.
+I took the course along with two of my friends; however, we found ourselves sitting separately in prearranged seating which ended up being a good thing because one glance at them would leave me cracking up.

-During each class, a different department head would visit and discuss their role in City government, as well as introducing their team.
-We heard Jack Strain discussing Public Works; Claudio Grande talking about Building Codes and Permitting; the Former Economic Affairs Officer discussing Tamarac Village; the Community Development Director discussing – Community Development, and so many others.
-We even got a tour of a Fire Station with Fire Chief Mike Burton and his staff where we learned that firefighters had to exercise one hour a day which I found shocking and made me abandon my dreams of ever becoming one.
+During each class, a different department head would visit and discuss their role in City government and introduce their team.
+We heard Jack Strain discussing Public Works; Claudio Grande talking about Building Codes and Permitting; the Former Economic Affairs Officer discussing Tamarac Village; the Community Development Director discussing – Community Development and so many others.
+We even got a tour of a Fire Station with Fire Chief Mike Burton and his staff, where we learned that firefighters had to exercise one hour a day, which I found shocking and made me abandon my dreams of ever becoming one.

 Back to that tour of the jail.

-Before enrolling in the class we had to submit to a background check that would allow us to visit the secret world of BSO in Tamarac.
+Before enrolling in the class, we had to submit a background check to visit the secret world of BSO in Tamarac.
 Once cleared, we spent the evening with former Chief Marc Duguay and his staff and learned:

 - How Tamarac is much more efficient now that BSO has been contracted by the city.